This pate recipe is 100% strict carnivore and uses only beef liver, beef tallow, and bacon.

 Only buy liver that is still fresh.
-Fresh liver should have a bright dark red color.
+Fresh liver should have a shiny deep mahogany red color, not white, grey-white or yellowish.
 Look for the liver that still has at least 4-5 days till the best-before date.

 Rinse the liver.
 Pat dry with paper towels.
 Remove all connective tissues and cut the liver into thin slices or small pieces.

 Heat 3 tbs tallow in a frying pan on high heat till it begins to bubble.